manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	- All interactions between the fork and OLL takes places on the GH page (through a web browser).

-		> **Note:** To view the details of a file, such as date/timestamp or last modified by, use the GH page.
+		> **Note**: To view the details of a file, such as date/timestamp or last modified by, use the GH page.

 	### Preview a lab